New York State Hepatitis C Testing Program - Ordering Supplies and Data Reporting

 - 90 days after referral made to healthcare provider for medical care (required for clients who, 1) had a positive HCV RNA test result, and 2) received the result from program staff).

-Note: NYS HCV RTP staff reserve the right to suspend approval of additional testing supplies for programs that are not current with data reporting or referral updates.
+Note: NYS HCV Testing Program staff reserve the right to suspend approval of additional testing supplies for programs that are not current with data reporting or referral updates.
 It is essential that program staff maintain timely reporting and respond promptly to program staff data requests.

 Unlike positive anti-HCV test results, HCV rapid antibody reactive test results are currently not reportable in New York State (NYS).
 Additional information regarding reportable laboratory markers for hepatitis C can be found in the most recent NYS Department of Health (DOH) and New York City (NYC) Department of Health and Mental Hygiene (DOHMH) Communicable Disease Reporting Guidelines (2016).